meiyor/Deep-Learning-Emotion-Decoding-using-EEG-data-from-Autism-individuals/README.md

 If you would like to use this repository to replicate our experiments with this data or use your our own EEG data, please cite the following paper:

-**Mayor Torres, J.M. ¥**, **Clarkson, T.¥**, Hauschild, K.M., Luhmann, C.C., Lerner, M.D., Riccardi,  G. **Facial emotions are accurately encoded in the brains of those with autism: A deep learning approach.** Biological Psychiatry: Cognitive Neuroscience and Neuroimaging.
+**Mayor Torres, J.M. ¥**, **Clarkson, T.¥**, Hauschild, K.M., Luhmann, C.C., Lerner, M.D., Riccardi,  G., [**Facial emotions are accurately encoded in the brains of those with autism: A deep learning approach.**](https://www.biologicalpsychiatrycnni.org/article/S2451-9022(21)00107-5/fulltext) Biological Psychiatry: Cognitive Neuroscience and Neuroimaging.

 ### Requirements
 - Tensorflow >= v1.20